 - 3 ½ – 4 cups broccoli florets, cut into bit size pieces

 - 1/4 cup water

 - Pour marinade ingredients directly into freezer bag and mix well.
-Add beef and massage in marinade until well covered.
-Refrigerate for 2-8 hours.
+Add beef and massage in marinade.
+Marinate at room temperature for 30 minutes or refrigerate for 2-8 hours.